 Additionally, the other subdivisions provide minimum tread requirements of the trucks.
 These treads can easily be evaluated by an expert to assess whether the trucking company had a sufficient and FMCSA-compliant tread.
-Here at the Caruso Law Offices, P.C., we utilize a Department of Transportation certified expert accident reconstructionist that we can immediately get at the site and to the subject vehicles to inspect the damage and causes of the crash.
+Here at the NM Truck Accident Attorneys, we utilize a Department of Transportation certified expert accident reconstructionist that we can immediately get at the site and to the subject vehicles to inspect the damage and causes of the crash.
 Our expert will take photographs and begin interviewing witnesses right away.

 Liability on the Truck Driver for Tire Blowouts like the Mckinley County Crash

 Not only can the trucking company be liable for a tire blowout, but the truck driver may also be negligent and violate FMCSA regulations.
 For instance, pursuant to 49 CFR section 392.7 (a), “[n]o commercial motor vehicle shall be driven unless the driver is satisfied that following parts and accessories are in good working order . . . tires.”
 Under subdivision (b), the truck drivers must also check the “wheels, rims, lugs, tires” before they go onto the road.

 Therefore, if the truck driver has fails to perform these inspections and the tires and wheels are clearly defective, the truck driver may be liable for a tire blowout.
 This further implicates the trucking company under the theory of respondent superior which makes the employer responsible for the employee’s actions in a trucking crash.

 Head On Collisions in New Mexico: Crossing the Center Line